 - High refresh rate that reduces video blur.

 Overall, plasma screens are excellent for fast-action movies and sports games and provide an excellent viewing experience.

 - Increased chance of screen burn-in.

 - Higher cost of use (higher electricity use).

 - Ten-year lifespan.

-In July 2014, Samsung announced that it would be ending its plasma TV development later that year.
-Coming after Panasonic announcing that they are ending their plasma TV development, many believe that plasma TVs will be a thing of the past.
+In July 2014, Samsung announced that it was ending its plasma TV development later that year.
+Panasonic announced soon after that they were also ending their plasma TV development.
+Today, plasma TVs are not used much anymore and are becoming a thing of the past.